strimzi/proposals/06x-new-kafka-roller.md

 ```
 Contexts are recreated in each reconciliation with the initial data above.

-2. Observe and transition each node's state to the corresponding state based on the information collected from the abstracted sources.
+2. Observe and transition each node's state to the corresponding state based on the information collected from the abstracted sources which is further explained [here](#node-state) .
 If it can't retrieve any information from the sources, the reconciliation fails and the next reconciliation would start from step 1.

-3. If there are nodes in `NOT_READY` state, wait for them to have `SERVING` within the `postOperationTimeoutMs`.
+3. If there are nodes in `NOT_READY` state, wait for them to have `READY` within the `operationTimeoutMs`.
    We want to give nodes chance to get ready before we try to connect to them or consider them for rolling.
 This is important especially for nodes which were just started.
    This is consistent with how the current roller handles unready nodes.
    - If the timeout is reached, proceed to the next step and check if any of the nodes need to be restarted.